CGJennings/se3docs/docs/dm-res-abbrv-table.md

 ## Using the abbreviation table editor to create the file

 To use the abbreviation table editor to create your default table, open the editor (choose the **Markup/Abbreviations**) and select your game.
 Changes that you make here will be saved to the `abbrev` subfolder of the [user folder](http://basement.cgjennings.ca/User+Folder), using the same file naming convention.
-This means that when you are done editing you can simple copy this file into your plug-in’s `abbrev` folder.
+This means that when you are done editing you can simply copy this file into your plug-in’s `abbrev` folder.